Hydreon/Steadfast2/README.md

 4) Finally, you need to move Steadfast2.phar into the directory above and run start.cmd.

 We suggest a Linux VM in the meantime.
 We also suggest using Vagrant and picking a Ubuntu box -> [from here](https://atlas.hashicorp.com/boxes/search?utf8=%E2%9C%93&sort=&provider=&q=ubuntu)

-  Linux VM Notes:

-   - If using Vagrant have a config of `config.vm.network "public_network"` in the `Vagrantfile` should make your server discoverable from LAN.

 ## Most Commonly Asked Questions